-Grammar is a social convention, a sort of shared habit that fosters organized and precise thought—and the clear communication of thoughts.
+Grammar is a social convention, a sort of shared habit that fosters organized and precise thoughts… and lest we forget, the clear communication of those thoughts.
 It’s not a predatory scheme, not theft, not robbing Peter to pay Paul.
 I recently saw this analogy in an article online, and I can’t agree with it.
 Grammar and style guides are about clarity, not deception.
 Inclusion, not exclusion.

 Consider this: if theft, what does proper grammar take from us?
-It’s a free society; we can choose not to use a conventional grammar, if we want.
+It’s a free society; we can choose not to use a conventional grammar if we want.
 But, of course, we still live within a society.
 I’m all for individual expression.
-If you know me, you know that.
-(In fact, I’m bucking a norm right now.)
-But as I’ve said, if we as individuals were to try to communicate in a truly unique fashion, I mean one-hundred-percent unique, nobody would understand a thing we said.
+If you know me, you’ll know that (in fact, I’m bucking a norm right now), but as I’ve said, if we as individuals were to try to communicate in a truly unique fashion, I mean one-hundred-percent unique, nobody would understand a thing we said.
 At best, we’d be sharing only with ourselves.

 Why bother, then?
 To disambiguate!
 An orderly language promotes precision of thought and clear communication.
-That‘s the whole point, really.
-I’ll say it again: grammar and style conventions are not schemes concocted by an intellectual elite with the intent to deny others access.
+That’s the whole point, really.
+Grammar and style conventions are not schemes concocted by an intellectual elite with the intent to deny others access.
 It’s exactly the opposite.
-As for language conventions doubling as a form of shibboleth, one can certainly make the case, but I’d say more as an effect of lack of exposure (a class shibboleth being when socioeconomic factors cause the lack), and not the fault of the language or the intent of grammarians—who, based in my experience, are usually more than happy to instruct anyone at any time.
-Legal writing, for example—some of the most unlovely formal writing I’ve ever run across—carries such a heavy cultural burden its style almost certainly is a shibboleth designed to keep the uninvested out.
+As for language conventions doubling as a form of shibboleth, one can certainly make the case, but I’d say more as an effect of lack of exposure (a class shibboleth being when socioeconomic factors cause the lack of exposure) and not the fault of the language or the intent of grammarians—who, based on personal experience, are usually more than happy to instruct anyone at any time.
+Legal writing, however—some of the most unlovely formal writing I’ve ever run across—carries such a heavy cultural burden its style almost certainly is a shibboleth designed to keep the uninvested out.

 But, to get back to the notion that there’s no good reason for English grammar and style conventions—I say, there is.

 Who’s your audience?
 I was taught to capitalize an independent clause following a colon (if interested, see Bauer et al., 1982, pg.
 304).
-I did so for years—seemed a reasonable thing to do.
-But then I noticed sci-fi and fantasy authors I respected weren’t doing it—suddenly, it was no longer common practice, at least not in my genre.
+I did so for years, seemed a reasonable thing to do.
+But then I noticed sci-fi and fantasy authors I respected weren’t doing it, and suddenly, it was no longer common practice, at least not in my genre.
 I didn’t want to distract or annoy my readers (or prospective agents), so I’ve stopped capitalizing independent clauses after a colon.

-So, who was the purist in that instance?
-Was I before?
-Am I now?
+So, who’s the purist in that instance?
+Was it the before-me or the me-after?

 Though we tend to celebrate artists who on the surface appear to have drawn their great works out of the ether in a flurry of ecstatic abandon, behind the drama, it was the artists’ discipline and deliberateness that gave those works strength.
 You’ve heard it before: renowned painters who broke with tradition mastered the classical forms first.
 Benjamin Franklin, I once read, used to translate his prose into formal poetic verse and then back again into prose.
 What for?
 For mastery.
 To be deliberate.

 Veering from any of our language’s conventions carries risk.
-Do a little, careful not to offend the ear, and we just might develop a signature style, and most will agree that that’s wonderful, worthy of applause.
-Hear, hear!
-Mild peccadilloes don’t make much of a difference—people see them all the time.
+Do a little, careful not to offend the ear, and we just might develop a signature style, and most will agree that that’s wonderful, worthy of applause: Hear, hear!
+Mild peccadilloes won’t make much of a difference, though; people see them all the time.
 Veer a lot, however, and the manner of our communication may become disruptive or confusing—at best, loud—too loud if louder than what we wish to say.
-For instance, it won’t do to use slang in a formal philosophical treatise—wrong style.
+For instance, it won’t do to use slang in a formal philosophical treatise: wrong style.

 Sounds so stern.